HYH-bit/demo_1/readme.txt

-GIT is a version control system.
+GIT is a version control systm.
 GIT is NIUBEE!
+Pardon?
+YELAOOOOOOOOOO!